 5 Foundational Writers in Women’s History

-During the women’s rights movement that began in the late nineteenth century, women and men, several of whom were authors, fought to change the system.
+Since the women’s rights movement that began in the late nineteenth century, women authors have been a part of the fight to change the system.
 These authors and their notable works are outlined below.

 Charlotte Perkins Gilman (1860–1935)

-Charlotte Perkins Gilman was a feminist, novelist, and poet who divorced her husband and gave him and his new wife custody of her daughter so she could pursue a life fighting for women’s rights.
+Charlotte Perkins Gilman was a novelist and poet who divorced her husband and gave him and his new wife custody of her daughter so she could pursue a life fighting for women’s rights.
 In Women and Economics (1898), Gilman demonstrated that women’s financial dependence on men made it nearly impossible for women to develop their talents fully.
-Herland (1915) is a feminist utopian novel in which women give birth as virgins and live in a matriarchal society that proves to be superior to patriarchal society.
-Her best-known work, “The Yellow Wallpaper”, is a semi-autobiographical account of a woman being confined to a room for three months as part of a “rest cure.”
-The short story illustrates how women need to be autonomous to thrive socially, mentally, and physically.
+Herland (1915) is a utopian novel in which women reproduce asexually and live in a matriarchal society.
+Her best-known work, “The Yellow Wallpaper” (1892), is a semi-autobiographical account of a woman who suffers psychological distress after being confined to a room for three months as part of a “rest cure.”
+The short story illustrates how women need to be autonomous to thrive.

 Kate Chopin (1850–1904)

-Kate Chopin was ahead of her time in writing The Awakening (1899), which, much to her surprise, shocked readers and caused a literary scandal; this reaction may have been why Chopin didn’t publish again during her lifetime.
+Kate Chopin was ahead of her time in writing The Awakening (1899), which, much to her surprise, shocked readers and caused a literary scandal.
 The novel tells the story of a married woman’s “spiritual and erotic awakening” from marital and social conventions.
 The main character, Edna Pontellier, leaves her husband and children for a young man she falls in love with.
 But Edna is unable to maintain independence and has no support from society as a single woman.
 She decides there’s no place for a woman like her in the world and commits suicide.
 Chopin uses Edna’s story to demonstrate the barriers that discourage a young woman from departing from traditional gender roles.

 Zora Neale Hurston (1891–1960)